 This course will critically examine the ESL teach-abroad phenomenon and while not a teaching certification course, students will leave this course with a fundamental understanding of and practical applications for teaching ESL/EFL.
 This course will examine trends and issues in the field of TESOL, will practice writing and teaching lesson plans, and will highlight the importance of understanding culture, learner characteristics, and situational information in planning and teaching.
 Students will also gain practical experience teaching English.
 Students will develop an understanding of the complexities of teaching ESL/EFL and why being a native English speaker is not enough of a qualification for success.
-Fulfills DIV13 Distribution (2013 curriculum) Dual listed as LANG 408.
+Fulfills DIV13 (diversity requirement.
+Dual listed as LANG 408, ESL 408 and AFS 408.